tedheikkila/ez-budget/README.md

   ## Description

-  This is a PC and mobile app designed to function as a budget tracker for any instancer where a user might be prone to poor data or spotty internet connectivity (remote locations, certain buildings, etc).
-EZ Budget allows the user to add funds and subtract expenses from their budget.
-If for whatever reason the internet were to go down, their expenses are saved in IndexedDB and when the internet is restored these are bulk posted to the Mongo Atlas database called ez-budget.
+  EZ Budget is a PC and mobile app designed to function as a budget tracker for any instance when/where a user might be prone to poor data or spotty internet connectivity (remote locations, certain buildings, airport travel, etc).
+EZ Budget allows for the user to add funds and subtract expenses from their budget.
+If for whatever reason the internet/data were to go down, their expenses are saved in IndexedDB and when the internet is restored these are bulk posted to a MongoDB Atlas database.

   ## Technologies:

   * Front-end: HTML, CSS, Js, service worker, IndexedDB
   * Back-end: mongoose, MongoDB, Robo 3T, express
-  * Dev-deps: nodemon, Chrome's network/application features
+  * Dev-deps: nodemon, Chrome's console/network/application features

   ## Deployment: